PrefectHQ/prefect/docs/tutorials/deployments.md

 Note that we moved the value passed as the `name` parameter to  `parameters=` in the deployment specification.

 Also, in the flow definition `leo_flow.py`, comment out or remove the last line `leonardo_dicapriflow("Leo")`, the call to the flow function.
-We don't need that anymore, because the flow runner will call it directly with the specified `parameters` when it executes the deployment.
+We don't need that anymore, because Prefect will call it directly with the specified `parameters` when it executes the deployment.

 ```python hl_lines="14"
 from prefect import flow, task, get_run_logger